Healing Your Soul From Calvinism's Damage

 But if you take the slow, painful journey with Him, He'll lead you step by tiny step to truth and healing and recovery.
 So pray for God to help you do that, to help you undo the Calvinist brainwashing, to walk with you on your journey of healing and of relearning truth all over again.

-4. If you can, find a supportive friend to talk to along the way (or maybe to do a personal Bible study with).
+5. If you can, find a supportive friend to talk to along the way (or maybe to do a personal Bible study with).
 That will help a lot.

 But if you can't - and if you need an outlet - maybe contact someone who speaks against Calvinism and share your story.
+(Or leave a comment for me at The Comment Corral.
+I'll "listen" to your story, your pain.
+And I'll understand.)

 Or start an anonymous blog like mine to share your experience and what you've learned.

-Maybe no one you know wants to hear what you're going through or what you're thinking or what you've learned, but someone out there does.
+Maybe no one in your life wants to hear what you're going through or what you're thinking or what you've learned, but someone out there does.
 Someone out there is going through it, too, and wants whatever help or support you can offer, even if it's just to know that they're not alone and not crazy.

 So find a way to turn the bad into something good.
 Pray and ask God how you can use your experience to take a stand for truth and to help other people or the Church in general.

-5. Resist the urge to find another "-ism" right away, to drift from one bad theology to another.
 Sometimes, in their efforts to get away from one extreme, people will swing to the other extreme, tossing out the baby with the bathwater.
 And so in their effort to escape a lofty, legalistic, restrictive, makes-me-feel-bad theology like Calvinism, they'll seek refuge in a loosey-goosey, touchy-feely, whatever-makes-me-happy theology like, say, Universalism.

 Or maybe they'll just go to different version of what they already had, from an overtly hard-Calvinist church to a covertly soft-Calvinist church.
-Or maybe they'll decide no God is better than Calvinism's god.
+Or maybe they'll decide that no God is better than Calvinism's god.

 Resist the urges to do these things.
 Don't jump from the frying pan into the fire.
 Don't rush from one bad church/theology to another.
 You'll just compound the heartache.

-6. And I would pray and ask God to send heavenly angels to keep evil ones away so that evil cannot trip you up, hurt you, or blind you again.
+7. And I would pray and ask God to send heavenly angels to keep evil ones away so that evil cannot trip you up, hurt you, or blind you again.
 Pray for the Spirit's help along the way.
 And don't forget that as a believer, you have the right to command demons to leave in Jesus's name.

 If Calvinism is a false gospel (and I think it is) - if it's an attack on God's truth and character and Jesus's sacrifice and people's faith (and I think it is) - then this is more than just human error.
 It's demonic lies and schemes, a satanic attack on God's truth, on the gospel.
 It's spiritual warfare.
 And so be prepared, and treat it as such.